 1. He was appointed by Prime Minister Chandrashekhar as the Chief Election Commissioner of India.

-2. During the 1993 Indian general elections, 488 candidates were disqualified for three years for failing to submit their expenditure account.
+2. During the 1993 Indian general elections, 488 candidates were disqualified for three years for failing to submit their expenditure accounts.
 He reviewed more than 40,000 expenditure accounts and disqualified 14,000 candidates for providing false data.

-3. He brought strict restrictions to posters and banners and also loud speakers during election time as well as election expenditure by each political candidate.
+3. He brought strict restrictions to posters and banners, and also loudspeakers during election time, as well as election expenditure by each political candidate.

 4. He introduced videography of polling procedures.